Ptychography-4-0/ptychography/docs/source/install.rst

 .. .. code-block:: shell

-..    (ptychography) $ python -m pip install ptychography
+..    (ptychography) $ python -m pip install ptychography40

 ..
-This should install ptychography and its dependencies in the environment.
+This should install ptychography40 and its dependencies in the environment.
 Please continue by reading about the :ref:`algorithms`.

 .. _`installing from a git clone`: